chattylabs/conversational-flow/README.md

     dependencies {

         // Required
-        implementation 'chattylabs:conversations-core:<latest version>'
+        implementation 'chattylabs:vui-core:<latest version>'

         // You can either use only one or combine addons
-        // i.e. the Voice Recognizer of Google with the Synthesizer of Android implementation 'chattylabs:addon-android-speech:<latest version>'
+        // i.e. Use voice Synthesizer from Google and SpeechRecognizer from Android implementation 'chattylabs:addon-android-speech:<latest version>'
         implementation 'chattylabs:addon-google-speech:<latest version>'
     }